Norway's oil pay bonanza a ticking time bomb

 Offshore workers shut part of the sector last month with a 16-day strike for better pay and the right to early retirement, and services workers are threatening a September shutdown if their own terms are not improved.

-The labor action was a blow for a sector already struggling with record output costs, falling volumes and shrinking margins.
+The labour action was a blow for a sector already struggling with record output costs, falling volumes and shrinking margins.

 "It's hard to understand and when you see this from the outside, you start to wonder if they are completely mad," she added.